kubernetes/contributor-site/content/en/blog/2021/peeyush-contributor-story.md

 ## Finding my place to contribute

-CNCF is home for Kubernetes and a lot of other cloud native projects.
+The CNCF is home for Kubernetes and a lot of other cloud native projects.
 Once I got involved with Kubernetes and attended a couple of KubeCons, it made me aware of those projects as well.
 One of those projects is OpenEBS, a leading cloud native storage solution.
 I liked the project and started contributing and became a maintainer.

 Most of my community journey has been about just showing up and talking to people.
 I started with code contributions, but today most of my contribution is non-code.
 And I believe it has never been a barrier to my journey as long as I want to contribute in one way or another.
 I have always received positive responses to any query and it's amazing how ready folks are to help even if they have a very busy schedule.